 We will retain your personal information for a minimum of 7 years.
-We retain your personal information for that period so that we can show, in the event of a legal claim, that we have acted in accordance with our obligations.
+We retain your personal information for that period so that we can show that, in the event of a legal claim, we have acted in accordance with our obligations.
 After this period, we will securely destroy your personal information in accordance with our data management policy.

 If we wish to retain your personal information on file, on the basis that a further opportunity may arise in future and we may wish to consider you for that, we will write to you separately, seeking your explicit consent to retain your personal information for a fixed period on that basis.

 We do not usually hold original documentation, but, in the event we do, this will be returned to you before the file is destroyed.

 In relation to prospective individual clients (as opposed to organisations), who decide not to instruct Mitchell Law, we will retain the following information for up to 7 years: your name, address, contact details, employer organisation and/or brief details of the employment law issue in order to enable us to ensure compliance with avoiding conflicts of interest